Query the GA4 Session Last Non-direct Traffic Source in BigQuery

 (

-as struct source, medium, campaign
+select as struct

 ),